arshiya-singh/LabVIEW-Programs/README.md

 Hello!
 To download this program, please have the latest version of the LabVIEW Software.
-To get the latest verssion, click <a href=http://www.ni.com/trylabview/>here</a> to download or get a free trial.
+To get the latest version, click <a href=http://www.ni.com/trylabview/>here</a> to download or get a free trial.